chengyuanpan/Web2.0-Development/README.md

 # SYSU-Web2.0
-All courseware and assignments of Sun Yat-sen University's web 2.0 course Author email: panchyromance@gmail.com
+All course materials and assignments of Sun Yat-sen University's web 2.0 course Author email: panchyromance@gmail.com

 ## Preview of Assignment 2